 Scoring techniques help you to eliminate customers that are not profitable, this in order to nurture the best ones, assigning a score to each client (like a grade, or a letter—A, B, C, etc.).
 They complement traditional segmentation techniques.

 Scoring helps to reinforce the collaboration between marketing and sales teams.
 Common definition of scoring criteria is helping to implement common goals.

-It has to include both explicit and implicit criteria, as much as compartmental ones that are crucial to identify what motivates the purchase of the leads, like, for example:
+It has to include both explicit and implicit criteria, as much as compartmental ones that are crucial to identify what motivates the purchase of the leads, for example:

 Each criteria will be given a number of points out of 100.
-For example, if you target in priority companies from the agro-food industry with 50 employees, you can assign 10 points to a company with more than 50 employees, as well as 10 points to a company from the targeted sector.
+For example, if you target, in priority, companies from the agro-food industry with 50 employees, you can assign 10 points to a company with more than 50 employees, as well as 10 points to a company from the targeted sector.

 Otherwise, you can assign negative points—for example to a company below 5 employees if this kind of company is not the one you target.

 The criteria and points definition step requires collaboration between the sales and marketing teams.
 The weighting of the different qualification criteria of a purchase probability will have to be reconsidered regularly, in particular after a first experimentation and according to the progress of the market, of your products…

 Furthermore, this scoring system can be used for your prospects and clients.
 It allows you to prioritize leads and clients follow-ups for secondary purchases.
 For the clients having criteria such as the date of the last purchase, then the time since the last purchase or the average shopping cart is often used.